j-a-n/lovelace-wallpanel/docs/configuration.md

 **Example**:
 `http://hass:8123/lovelace/default_view?wp_hide_sidebar=false`

+!!! info
-Note: Please note that the URL parameters may be lost when navigating in the Home Assistant interface.
+    Please note that the URL parameters may be lost when navigating in the Home Assistant interface.
     Therefore, this option should not normally be used.

 ## Dynamic configuration using entities
 The WallPanel configuration can be changed dynamically by using input_text or input_select helpers.